Also called Arctic Fulmars, they are renowned for gliding close to ships

 Growing up to about 45cm (18”) in length, northern fulmars have a wingspan of around 1.1m (42”).
 They are usually gray and white in color, with thick yellow bills and blue-colored legs.
 There are some different color variations or “morphs”, too - your expert naturalist guides will help you to identify arctic fulmars.

 Northern fulmars feed on fish, squid, jellyfish, and shrimp.
 They will also take carrion and garbage - and have learned to follow ships in the hope of picking up scraps from fishing vessels or other human waste.
 They will often glide quite close to your cruise shape, making for a fantastic close encounter and photo opportunity.

-Highlights where the Northern Fulmar can be seen
+Spots where the Northern Fulmar can be observed

 A long narrow island of hard bedrock at the entrance to Van Mijentfjorden, the northern fjord arm of Bellsund.
 It is popular for a Zodiac cruise around the island and through the narrow Mariasundet, with the strong currents that attract seabirds.

 There is the chance of landing to explore the geology, but with lots of scouting first to make sure there is not a hidden bear.
 The surrounding mountains provide some spectacular scenery and some impressive geology.
 But few cruise ships go further into this deep fjord, preferring to do landings in Bellsund, and to ship cruise into Hornsund.